skwzrd/markov_chain/README.md

 "Snapshot of the place was earning really my main chat."
 ```

-Obviously these sentences not very coherent, but they're fun to read nonetheless.
+Obviously these sentences are not very coherent, but they're fun to read nonetheless.